header logo

 Ronaldinho is among the most adored footballers in history.
 With his signature smile and superb technique, he has won over millions of fans around the world.
-But "when did Ronaldinho start playing soccer?" – this question takes us back to the early days of the Brazilian legend.
+But the question "When did Ronaldinho start playing soccer?" takes us back to the early days of the Brazilian legend.
 Born in Porto Alegre, Ronaldinho began his career in street football and futsal, where he developed his unique dribbling skills.
-In 1998, he made his professional debut for Gremio at the age of 17.
-He then quickly rose to the top in Europe, playing for PSG, Barcelona and AC Milan, before returning to his homeland.
-Ronaldinho's journey is not only about trophies but also about inspiration for the next generation of players.
+In 1998, he made his professional debut for Grêmio at the age of 17.
+He then quickly rose to the top in Europe, playing for PSG, Barcelona, and AC Milan before returning to his homeland.
+Ronaldinho's journey is not only about trophies but also about inspiring the next generation of players.
 Let's find out with Wintips about the story behind this beloved Brazilian footballer!

 Introduction